Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-05-Use-M365-Apps-to-Label-data.md

 ### Task 2: Testing Sensitivity Label Impact by Sending and Checking an Encrypted Document

 In addition to content marking, the label protection setting was set for encryption.
 Per the permissions that were configured with this label, members of the finance group can co-author documents with this label applied and users in the Contoso tenant can view (or any document/email with the label applied).
 In this task, you will send this document to an email address to which you have access (ie., a personal email address) that is NOT part of this domain and see what happens when you try to open the attachment.

 >**Note**: These steps demonstrate the practical impact of the sensitivity label, showcasing how protection settings and permissions affect the opening of the document in a real-world scenario.

-1. From the [Microsoft Purview](https://compliance.microsoft.com/) home page, select the **app launcher icon**, and **right click on the Outlook icon** and select **Open in new tab**.
+1. From the [Microsoft Purview](https://compliance.microsoft.com/) home page, select the **App launcher icon**, and **right click on the Outlook icon (1)** and select **Open in new tab (2)**.

       ![](../media/lab5-image5.png)

 1. Select **New Email** from the top left corner of the screen.
 Enter an email address to which you have access and is not part of this domain and enter **Test** in the subject line.

 1. Select **Attach**.

 1. Select **One drive**.

 1. From the list that shows up, select the document you created and to which you applied the label **Test-label**.
 Select **Next** and select **Attach as a copy**.
 Press **Send**.

 1. Check the email to which you sent the document.
 Note, that the email may be directed to your junk folder.
 When you attempt to open the attached Word file you will see a notification that you do not have permission to open the document.

 1. Close the open browser tabs.

    >**Note**: For example, applying the sensitivity label ‘confidential finance’ to a document that contains credit card numbers helps you identify the sensitivity of the document without knowing the actual data in the document.

    >**Note**: In summary, applying a sensitivity label to a Word document and Outlook it triggers a series of security and access controls, ensuring that the document is treated and protected according to its sensitivity level.
 This is part of a broader strategy for data classification and protection within the Microsoft 365 ecosystem.

 ### Conclusion
 This lab provided hands-on experience in understanding and applying sensitivity labels in Microsoft 365.
 By going through the tasks, participants gained practical insights into the application and real-world implications of sensitivity labels in data handling and classification.